weyoss/redis-smq/README.md

 ```
 #### RedisSMQ Monitor screenshots

-Please note that the numbers shown in the screenshots are related with Redis server configuration and host performance
+Please note that the numbers shown in the screenshots are related to the Redis server configuration and the performance
-parameters on which the server is running!
+parameters of the host the server is running on!

-##### Redis-SMQ running 30 consumers (15 consumers per 2 queues) messages while other producers are producing messages in parallel:
+##### RedisSMQ running 2 queues with 30 consumers (15 consumers/queue) while simultaneously 7 producers are producing messages in both queues

 ![RedisSMQ Monitor](./screenshots/img_1.png)